You heard us right. What’s the deal with boxed wine?

 You can drink from it one day and two weeks later use it in a dinner recipe.
 It’s up to you to decide how, when, or where you want to enjoy your wine.

 - A Safer Bet For The Environment

 Less energy is required to make bags and boxes as opposed to glass bottles.
-This results in a smaller carbon footprint for boxed wine production and packaging.
+This results in a smaller carbon footprint for wine box production and packaging.